 Psychological Digs in Paradise

-By Drs John & Esther Roodenburg | ISBN 9780645371482
+by Drs John and Esther Roodenburg

 Overcoming the traumas of the past in pursuit of an elusive ideal.

-In a tranquil tropical setting the reader is introduced to further psychological insights about several people and their oft misunderstood behaviours and reactions.
-A seeming simple year’s research trip investigating coffee morphs into unexpected intrusions from the visitors’ troubled pasts, as well as their becoming part of a tragic event that spoils the deceptively safe tranquillity of the island experience.
+In a tranquil, tropical setting, the reader is introduced to further psychological insights about several people and their oft misunderstood behaviors and reactions.
+A seeming simple year’s research trip investigating coffee morphs into unexpected encounters with the visitors’ pasts, as well as their becoming part of a tragic event that spoils the deceptively safe tranquillity of the island experience.

 Written by two retired psychologists with many years’ experience as practitioners, the journey allows us to explore individual responses to life’s curved balls, while learning to accept the very real limitations of believing in the idea of paradise on earth.